mras0/mjs/doc/es5/es5.md

 - Annex E: 7.1: Handling of format control characters
 - Annex E: 7.2: `<BOM>` is white space
 - Annex E: 10.4.2: Changes to the environment of `eval`
+- Annex E: 10.6: Changes to the arguments array

 ## Notes:
 - 7.1 Form Control Characters changed from ES1 -> ES3 -> ES5